-- The fonds was acquired by the Canadian Centre for Architecture from Alessandro Poli in two versements.
-The first versement in 2011, was made in the context of the CCA exhibition "Other Space Odysseys: Greg Lynn, Michael Maltzan, Alessandro Poli" presented in 2010, which was exhibiting some of the Poli's materials.
+- The fonds was acquired by the Canadian Centre for Architecture from Alessandro Poli in two accessions.
+The first accession in 2011, was made in the context of the CCA exhibition "Other Space Odysseys: Greg Lynn, Michael Maltzan, Alessandro Poli" presented in 2010, which exhibited some of Poli's materials.
 The latest addition to the fonds was made in 2016, also from Alessandro Poli.

-- The first two versements of the fonds, which included Alessandro Poli's three earliest projects, were processed in 2012 by Leanne Arnison, who also produced an partial finding aid on those three projects.
-The addition of 2016, and the main part of the fonds, was procesed in August and September 2016 by Archivist Pamela Casey.
-The finding aid was produced by Pamela Casey and Catherine Jacob.
-The rehousing of the material was made by Catherine Jacob in October 2016.
+- The first two accessions of the fonds, which included Alessandro Poli's three earliest projects, were processed in 2012 by Leanne Arnison.
+The addition of 2016, and the bulk of the fonds, was procesed in August and September 2016 by Pamela Casey.
+The finding aid was created by Pamela Casey and Catherine Jacob.
+The rehousing of the material was completed by Catherine Jacob in October 2016.

 When citing the collection as a whole, use the citation: